Ansarimajid/College-ERP/README.md

 We use Python/Django Framwork for building an fully functional web application.
 ## Deployed at [SIGCE](http://sigce.ml "SIGCE") v1.0.0

-For viewing the home page of student you must have credentials given below
+For viewing the home page of student you must have required credentials given below

 Email : student@gmail.com
 password : student@2023

 And if you like this project, then ADD a STAR ⭐️  to this project 👆